christiangenco/microconfrecap/editor/posts/patrick-mckenzie.md

 Here's everything you need to know about putting together an email course:

 - **Make a promise with every subject line and overdeliver**.
 This is the one copywriting trick you need to know if you know no others.
 - **Write 75% of emails to educate and 25% to sell**.
 Sales emails work best on their own instead of getting hidden in educational content.
-Don't forget to ask for the freaking sale, even if it's embarassing!
+Don't forget to ask for the freaking sale, even if it's embarrassing!
-- **Frontload delivery**.
+- **Front-load delivery**.
 Your audience will be at their happiest right when they sign up, so immediately start providing value.
 Emailing ~3 times in the first week and ~6 times in the first month is fine.
 - **Email once ever 2-4 weeks after your email course ends**.
 After the end of the course, then you can back off so your audience can decide if they actually like you.
 Promise "more things you like."

 There's a world of people - find the people that love hearing from you, and establish the expectation that you'll be sending them more things they like.

-For more on nailing email, check out [You Should Probably Send More Email Than You Do on Patrick's blog](https://www.kalzumeus.com/2012/05/31/can-i-get-your-email/).
+For more on nailing email, check out Patrick's blog post [You Should Probably Send More Email Than You Do](https://www.kalzumeus.com/2012/05/31/can-i-get-your-email/) and his email training course [Hacking Lifecycle Emails for Software Companies](https://training.kalzumeus.com/lifecycle-emails).
+Patrick's course is free to anyone who has attended MicroConf - just [send him an email](mailto:patrick@kalzumeus.com) for access!

 ### Checkpoints